curl/everything-curl/building-deps.md

 https://www.openldap.org/

 This library is one option to allow curl to get support for the LDAP and LDAPS URL schemes.
-On Windows, you can also opt to build curl to use the winssl library.
+On Windows, you can also opt to build curl to use the winldap library.

 ## librtmp